BPro2410/BPro2410/README.md

-### Hi there, I'm Bernd 👋

-## I'm a MSc Student at Paris-Lodron-University Salzburg and former PwC Management Consultant!!
+## Hi there, I'm a MSc Student at Paris-Lodron-University Salzburg and former PwC Management Consultant!!

 - 🔭 I am coding mainly python & R!
 - 🌱 I’m currently working on some central bank text mining